Everybody has at least one memory from maths class.

 If one of your classmates asks you for advice, try to explain it as clearly as possible.

 In fact, if you clearly understand something, you can clearly explain it.
-Explaining something clearly means that you have
+Explaining something clearly means that you have mastered your subject.

 Being able to help someone struggling in maths is also an opportunity to check your own understanding of the subject.

 Test your knowledge with a qualified maths tutor.
 (Source: US News)

 Paraphrasing or relaying information to somebody else is a great way to develop your understanding of maths.